littermap/littermap-aws-backend/README.md

 - `psql -U {litteradmin|writer|reader} -h {host} -p {port} -d littermap -W`

 Type `\help` to get started.

+To save money while not using the database during development, it can temporarily [hibernated](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_StopInstance.html) with:

+- `./manage rds-db-hibernate`

+Wake it back up with:

+- `./manage rds-db-wake`

 ## How to remove this service from the cloud